72 hours in Cape Town

 Sunbathe at Clifton Beach (and swim for the bravest!)

 With its massive boulders, villas on the beach, and chic buildings along the mountain slopes, Clifton Beach is the most stylish beach in town.
 You will find four beaches to choose from and each with its vibes, from Clifton 1 often visited by locals, 2 for a quiet tan without too much going on, 3 for gay people, and 4 just being the most popular one to be seen so make sure to pack your fanciest swim wear!
 Choose whatever suits you best and take in the unique setting.
-Will you dare to swim in the cold Atlantic waters?
+Would you dare to swim in the cold Atlantic waters?

 Conquer Lion’s Head